RakhithJK/spyder-ide-spyder-wiki/Contributing-to-Spyder.md

 If you want to know more information on how to improve the documentation, please visit [[this section|Dev:-Documentation]]

 ## Translating Spyder :gb: :fr: :es:
+Spyder code and main documentation is written in English and will continue this way for its (hopefully long) lifetime.
+However, in order to reach more users in need of a powerful python development environment there is opportunity to translate the documentation and the interface into different languages.

+The interface as of now (April 2015) supports English, Spanish, French and recently (Brazilian) Portuguese.

 If you want to know more information on how to improve the documentation, please visit [[this section|Dev:-Translations]]

 ## Updating the website :art: